(Revised on March 19th, 2020)

 The latest Dorian updates are posted on the ISLAND NEWS page.
-Scroll down on the CLUB NEWS page for info about members and their hurricane recovery stories.
+Scroll down on the CLUB NEWS page to see what members have been doing.

 and repair expenses from this point until February 29, 2020 , 2020 through February 28, 2021 are less than the dues paid, the difference will be contributed to HTVFR.
 In February 2021 the executive board will review the situation and may make a special contribution to HTVFR.

 Note regarding the November General Membership Meeting to address the proposed By-law change; "The flag officers can be held over for an additional year should the season need to be cancelled for any reason.
 Cancellation must be approved by the Executive Committee" was held on November 15.
 The meeting was held at the Command Center in Hope Town because the club was in use.
 There was a quorum of 10 members, Cha Boyce, Richard Cook, Monica Cook, Ron Engle, David Hanafourde, Mark Kopp, Patti Love, Stafford Patterson, Jane Paterson, and Kim Rody.
 The meeting was called to order by the Commodore at 1640.
 Because the sole purpose of the meeting was to vote on the change to the bylaws, the vote was held as soon as the quorum was established.
 The vote of those present was unanimous as were the proxies.
 Richard Cook then moved for adjourn the meeting.
 Motion was seconded by Stafford Patterson and approved.
 The meeting was adjourned at 1645.